-As regards the familiarity with SI, 360 participants responded, 62 % of whom stated to be not at all to barely familiar with the concept of SI (3 and below on a 0-10 scale), roughly 22 % consider themselves as moderately familiar (4-6 on that scale), and 16 % as familiar to highly familiar.
+As regards the familiarity with SI, 360 participants responded.
+62 % of whom stated to be not at all to barely familiar with the idea of SI (3 and below on a 0-10 scale), roughly 22 % consider themselves as moderately familiar (4-6 on that scale), and 16 % as familiar to highly familiar.
 Figure 2 (second row) provides a visual overview on this distribution, while Table 5 (centre columns) details all the responses in each category separately.

 This variable is particularly interesting when further analysing whether researchers from a scientific domain are more familiar with the concept than researchers from another scientific domain –Section 3.2.2 answers this question.
+Overall we can summarise that a rudimentary conceptual understanding of SI not (yet) common sense in the scientific world.

-Out of the 113 eligible participants, 112 chose to answer the question regarding their project’s contribution to SI (see bottom row of Figure 2 above).
+Out of the 113 eligible participants, i.e. those who believe to be at least moderately familiar with SI, 112 chose to answer the question regarding their project’s contribution to SI (see bottom row of Figure 2 above).
 Of those, 29 % stated that their project contributed little to nothing to SI, while 46 % stated that it was high to very high.

 The third variable in the group of self-assessments is the project’s contribution to SI.
 An especially interesting scenario is when respondents show a low level of familiarity with SI but a high level of contribution to SI as it makes it necessary to verify whether the claim is true (based on outcome variables presented below) or whether respondents overestimated their project’s contribution.